Note: Organizations and Workspaces are available only on the Team plan and above.

 What happens to credentials in shared workspaces?

-Who pays for flows in different workspaces?
+Who pays for workflows in different workspaces?

-Who pays for flows in different workspaces?
+Who pays for workflows in different workspaces?

-Can I move flows between workspaces?
+Can I move workflows between workspaces?

-Can I move flows between workspaces?
+Can I move workflows between workspaces?

 - Go to the Hub page